 As part of our business strategy, we are expanding into international markets.
-We have established offices in Paris, France; Madrid, Spain; Milan, Italy; laboratory operations and a sales and administrative office in Munich, Germany; and international headquarters in Zurich, Switzerland.
+We have established sales offices in Germany, Switzerland, France, Spain, the United Kingdom, Italy and Canada; laboratory operations in Germany; and international headquarters in Switzerland.
 Doing business internationally involves a number of risks, including:

-- failure by us to obtain regulatory approvals or adequate reimbursement for the use of our tests in various countries; - difficulties in staffing and managing foreign operations; - complexities associated with managing multiple payor reimbursement regimes or self-pay systems; - logistics and regulations associated with shipping patient samples, including infrastructure conditions and transportation delays; - limits in our ability to penetrate international markets if we are not able to process tests locally; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable and exposure to foreign currency exchange rate fluctuations; - political and economic instability, including wars, terrorism, and political unrest, outbreak of disease, boycotts, curtailment of trade and other business restrictions; - multiple, conflicting and changing laws and regulations such as tax laws, export and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses; and - regulatory and compliance risks that relate to maintaining accurate information and control over sales and distributors' activities that may fall within the purview of the U.S. Foreign Corrupt Practice Act, anti-boycott and other laws.
+- failure by us to obtain regulatory approvals or adequate reimbursement for the use of our tests in various countries; - difficulty in staffing and managing foreign operations; - managing multiple payor reimbursement and self-pay systems; - logistics and regulations associated with shipping patient samples, including infrastructure conditions and transportation delays; - · limits in our ability to penetrate international markets if we are not able to process tests locally; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable and exposure to foreign currency exchange rate fluctuations; - political and economic instability, including wars, terrorism, and political unrest, outbreak of disease, boycotts, curtailment of trade and other business restrictions; - multiple, conflicting and changing laws and regulations such as tax laws, export and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses; and - 26

+• regulatory and compliance risks that relate to maintaining accurate information and control over sales and distributors' activities that may fall within the purview of the U.S. Foreign Corrupt Practice Act, anti-boycott and other laws.